North Carolina Commissioner of Insurance

-The Commissioner of Insurance is a statewide elected office in the U.S. state of North Carolina.
-The commissioner is a constitutional officer who leads the state's Department of Insurance.
-The commissioner also oversees the Office of the State Fire Marshal and sits on the North Carolina Council of State.
+The commissioner of insurance is a statewide elected office in the U.S. state of North Carolina.
+The commissioner is a constitutional officer who leads the state's Department of Insurance and sits on the North Carolina Council of State.
 The current commissioner is Mike Causey, who has held that office since January 1, 2017.

 History of the office

 Oversight of insurance in North Carolina was originally entrusted to the North Carolina Secretary of State.
 On March 6, 1899 the North Carolina General Assembly created the Department of Insurance.
-The first Commissioner of Insurance was to be appointed to two-year terms, though the legislature selected the first commissioner; the day the insurance department was created, the legislature elected James R. Young to the commissionership.
+The first commissioner of insurance was to be appointed to two-year terms, though the legislature selected the first commissioner; the day the insurance department was created, the legislature elected James R. Young to the commissionership.
+That year a law was passed making the insurance commissioner ex officio the State Fire Marshal.
 In 1907 the legislature scheduled a referendum to amend the state constitution to provide for the popular election of the commissioner to four-year terms beginning in 1908, which was successful.
 Young, who had been continuously reappointed to the office, was elected to a full term.
 The commissionership was made a constitutional office in 1944.
 A 1968 constitutional study commission recommended making the governor responsible for the selection of the commissioner to reduce voters' burden by shortening the ballot, but this proposal was disregarded by the General Assembly when it revised the state constitution in 1971.
-In the late 1940s the General Assembly made the insurance commissioner the State Fire Marshal.
 Commissioner James E. Long created a full-fledged Office of the State Fire Marshal within the Department of Insurance on April 1, 1998.
-The incumbent commissioner, Mike Causey, was sworn-in on January 1, 2017.
+In November 2023, a bill was signed into law which split off the fire marshal's office into a separate agency, effective January 1, 2024.
+The incumbent commissioner, Mike Causey, was sworn in on January 1, 2017.
+He is the first Republican elected to the office.